-While we must contend with multiple concepts of sense of community, we must also understand concepts with similarly diverse meanings that are proffered as inherent dimensions of sense of community and become part of its discourse.
-For example, the term 'empowerment' has, at times, been captured by policy makers to gloss over substantiated inequities in society without recognition of the power and impact that having a sense of one's community has in people's lives.
-Similarly, social capital is identified as integral to sustaining a community as are social cohesion, and community capacity building.
-A sense of one's community can also be understood in relation to attachment to and sense of the geographical place in which the community is located.
+As psychologists we must contend with concepts of sense of community and its many related dimensions which also have many professional and lay meanings.
+Indeed there is a band of such concepts used in discourses of the psychological literature and government policies.
+For example, the term 'empowerment' has, at times, been captured by policy makers to gloss over real inequities in society without recognition of the power and impact that sense of community has in people's lives.
+Similarly, social capital is to be built because it is good, as are social cohesion, community building and community capacity building.
+Much can be made also of attachment to and sense of place as positives for community membership.

 Because sense of community discourses are utilised for such diverse purposes, this paper is written for multiple constituencies: community theorists, consulting psychologists, social activists and lobbyists, and those who drive the political and policy agendas related to community well-being.
 Often disparate from each other, we believe collaborative efforts to understand and sustain diverse Australian communities could be enhanced with a common reference point.
-The inclusion of sense of community and its associated dimensions as process and desired outcome within such collaborative work is both empirically and socially defensible.
+The inclusion of sense of community as process and desired outcome within such collaborative work is both empirically and socially defensible.
 In this paper we address issues pertaining to each constituency; we present an historical overview of sense of community, reviewing its theory and assessment, and then explore ways in which it can be used in psychology to help promote people's health and well-being.